 The eligible faculty for reappointment and promotion and tenure reviews of assistant professors consists of all tenured associate professors and professors.

-For the promotion reviews of associate professors, eligible faculty are all tenured professors.
+For the promotion reviews of associate professors and the tenure review of untenured associate professors, the eligible faculty consists of all tenured professors.

 2. Teaching/Professional Practice Faculty